-- Note: 1.
-If the pin-shared pin functions have multiple outputs, the desired pin-shared function is determined by its corresponding software control bits. - 2.
-The OCDSDA and OCDSCK pins are supplied as dedicated OCDS pins and as such only available for the BD66VM5250 device which is the OCDS EV chip for the BD66FM5250 device. - 3.
-For the less pin count package type there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
-Refer to the "Standby Current Considerations" and "Input/Output Ports" sections.
+Note: 1.
+If the pin-shared pin functions have multiple outputs, the desired pin-shared function is determined by its corresponding software control bits.

+- 2. The OCDSDA and OCDSCK pins are supplied as dedicated OCDS pins and as such only available for the BD66VM6545G device which is the OCDS EV chip for the BD66FM6545G device. - 3.
+For the package type there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
+Refer to the "Standby Current Considerations" and "Input/Output Ports" section.